 One of the causes for payment delays to producers corresponds to the incomplete producer information on the BSE application form.
 This causes pre-verification personnel at the TSE Unit to initiate a chase for missing data, sometimes with negative results.
 BSE applications, where missing information is not collected within a 90-day period after being received at AARD, may be cancelled.
 It is recommended that producers provide complete information at the time of sampling to reduce delays and cancellation of BSE applications.

 Producers who think they have an eligible animal are advised to call their local veterinary clinic and ask for a CABSESP's certified veterinarian.
-Also, producers who would like to get copies of the National BSE Surveillance program, or the CABSESP's program conditions, or to search the world wide web to locate the closest certified veterinarian can do so at:
+Also, producers who would like to get copies of the National BSE Surveillance program, or the CABSESP's program conditions, or to search the world wide web to locate the closest certified veterinarian.

 - New graduates in veterinary medicine, as well as other veterinarians moving to Alberta are participating in two certification sessions scheduled each year.